YosaiProject/yosai/doc/intro.rst

 Application Security
 ===============================

-When you write a software application, you may want to control who can use it and how it is used.
 Yosai helps you to control who can use an application and how it is used, managing state between requests.
 In other words, Yosai offers authentication, authorization, and session management, respectively:

 Authentication